Azure/terraform-azurerm-avm-res-network-privatednszone/modules/private_dns_soa_record/README.md

 ### <a name="input_email"></a> [email](#input\_email)

-Description: The time to live of the record.
+Description: The email address of the SOA record.

-Type: `number`
+Type: `string`

 ### <a name="input_expire_time"></a> [expire\_time](#input\_expire\_time)